Cache-Control: max-age=31536000

 1. Change your internal dialogue.

 Notice how you talk to yourself, catch yourself, and see if you can switch the narrative to something positive.
-Humans have more than 6000 thoughts per day so it would be impossible for you to notice every thought, but perhaps you could catch a few of the negative thoughts each day and check-in with how you feel as you become aware of them and choose to think of something good about yourself.
+Humans have more than 6000 thoughts per day so it would be impossible for you to notice every thought, but perhaps you could catch a few of the negative thoughts each day and check-in with how you feel as you become aware of them.
+Choose to think of something good about yourself.
 With time, this will become an ongoing habit.

 2. Negative thought patterns towards another person.